dylanPowers/spotigoo/README.md

 sign up as a Spotify developer and then
 [create an app](https://developer.spotify.com/my-applications/#!/applications).
 This id needs to be put in a resource string named "spotify_client_id".
-To do this without breaking things, create a file named:
+To do this without breaking things, create a resource file named:
 ```
 spotigoo-music-migration/src/main/res/values/private-keys.xml
 ```